Meet Folio3 AgTech at ASTA FCSC 2024 in Orlando, FL to unlock higher yields and efficiency. Book a Meeting

 What is The Worth Of A Calf?

 The cost of a cow will be determined by its size and its weight.
 If we talk about a calf that is only a day old, it will require an extra amount of care and work, as you will have to feed it milk from a bottle.
 They mostly cost around $40 to $50.
-Plus they have a high mortality rate.
+Plus, they have a high mortality rate.

 A 4 to a 6-month-old cow is efficient and stable and that is why it is expensive.
-Whereas a beef yearly is around $650 and $750 each calf.
+Whereas a beef yearly is around $650 and $750 for each calf.
 Cows that are older will cost more based on what their weights are.
 A dairy yearling, however, costs little, around $450 to $600 per calf.

 What is The Worth Of A Beef Cow?

-The cost of beef heifers is around $2,500 to $3,000 individually with an average cost of $2,800 per cow.
+The cost of beef heifers is around $2,500 to $3,000 individually, with an average cost of $2,800 per cow.
 The cost of the calf will generally be based on its weight.
-The unit of measurement used to put prices on cows is CWT which stands for 100 pounds.
+The unit of measurement used to put prices on cows is CWT, which stands for 100 pounds.
 For a beef cow, CWT is between $135 and $165.
 It is an average of $140 per 100 pounds.
 A calf that weighs 500 pounds costs around $700.

-As compared to a heifer, bred heifer costs more.
+Compared to a heifer, a bred heifer costs more.
 A bred heifer can cost around $1,300.
-Whereas matured cows can cost around $4,000 to $5,000 each.
-A matured cow can weigh around 2,200 pounds i.e. $1.85 cwt.
+Meanwhile, mature cows can cost around $4,000 to $5,000 each.
+A matured cow can weigh around 2,200 pounds, i.e., $1.85 cwt.

 Cattle Management Software - CTA1